FearlessTutor/Curriculum/Programming-1.md

 - Write a program that uses a function to modify a struct by address.
 - Compile it & ensure that it works
 - Commit it to Git & push

+## Lesson 4

+Lesson Points

+- Introduce Java language
+- What is a class?
+- What is Object-Oriented Programming (OOP)?

+Homework

+- Write a hello world in Java
+- ...

+## Lesson 5

+Lesson Points

+- Write a file in Java
+- Read a file in Java
+- Remove a file in Java
+- Copy a file in Java